What to expect at Pope Francis’ funeral from Vatican rituals to iron-clad security

 From May 5, the conclave to elect a new pope can begin.

-In the conclave, the 133 cardinals of voting age (two cannot make it to Rome for health reasons) will gather inside the exquisitely decorated Sistine Chapel – home of all the Papal Conclaves since 1858, where they will whittle down candidates through successive rounds of voting.
+In the conclave, the 133 cardinals of voting age (two cannot make it to Rome for health reasons) will gather inside Michelangelo's exquisitely frescoed ceiling of the Sistine Chapel – home of all the Papal Conclaves since 1858, where they will whittle down candidates through successive rounds of voting.

 “For the moment I do not believe the cardinals are saying 'who will be the next?'.
 For the moment we are here completely for Francis."